 Closing thoughts on school culture

-I could’ve written much more on the value of humility in school culture, and may do so in the future.
-For now, I think it’s important to recognise that both concepts of humility and agility very much feed into school culture.
+It’s important to recognise that both concepts of humility and agility feed into school culture.

 John Amaechi (2021) defines culture as a visible manifestation of the choices and decisions made every day in the workplace: “Culture is the accumulation of millions of choices made by each colleague.
 People make choices.
 And those choices make culture.
 People don’t like to believe that culture can be defined…”